IgorMokhov/john-app/README.md

 ### Elements

+- Registration and authorization are carried out via email/password
+- Firebase is used as the backend for authentication
+- All data entered into the form are checked for validity, and an error message is displayed for invalid data
+- The token obtained from Firebase Authentication is stored in Redux
+- The token can be removed from Redux by clicking on the logout button
+- HomePage pages is only available to registered users

+### Security
+- FIREBASE_API_KEYS are stored in a separate .env file.

+### Routing
+- HomePage
+- LoginPage
+- RegisterPage
+- NotFoundPage

+### State Management

+- Redux Toolkit
+- Implemented through Slices

 ### Layout

 - Responsive design up to 320px.

 ## Technologies

+- [**TypeScript**](https://www.typescriptlang.org/): A superset of JavaScript that adds static types to the language.
 - [**React**](https://reactjs.org/): A JavaScript library for building user interfaces.
+- [**React Router**](https://reactrouter.com/): Enables navigation and routing in the React application.
+- [**Redux Toolkit**](https://redux-toolkit.js.org/): Facilitates state management in React applications.
+- [**Firebase**](https://firebase.google.com/): Firebase, a platform developed by Google, specializes in authentication and offers a suite of services for mobile and web applications
 - [**Vite**](https://vitejs.dev/): A modern frontend build tool that significantly improves the development experience.

 ## Getting Started